What Is a Spiritual Journey? An Insider Guide to Transformation

 3. Ignorance, confusion, or delusion

 These three poisons are represented by a rooster (greed), a snake (anger), and a pig (ignorance).
-They are found at the center of the Buddhist Wheel of Life.
+These three animals are located at the center of the Buddhist Wheel of Life (above).
 This wheel itself represents the cycle of Samsara (suffering).

 So, attraction, aversion, and ignorance are at the center of this cycle of suffering; they are the fulcrum upon which the Wheel of Life spins.